Heart of a Woman (song)

-"Heart of a Woman" is a song by American singer Summer Walker, released on October 25, 2024 as the lead single from her third studio album Finally Over It.
+"Heart of a Woman" is a song by American singer Summer Walker, released on October 25, 2024, as the lead single from her third studio album, Finally Over It.
 It was written by Walker and David "Dos Dias" Bishop and produced by Tavaras Jordan.

-"Heart of a Woman" is nominated at the 68th Annual Grammy Awards for Best R&B Performance and Best R&B Song.
+"Heart of a Woman" was nominated at the 68th Annual Grammy Awards for Best R&B Performance and Best R&B Song.

 Background

 Summer Walker first previewed the track in August 2024 in a since-deleted Instagram post featuring a snippet of the song.
 On October 11, 2024, Summer Walker announced the single in promotion of Finally Over It, with a teaser video in which the song plays in the background.

 Composition

 "Heart of a Woman" is an R&B ballad that depicts Summer Walker's conflicted feelings of thinking of leaving a toxic relationship but choosing to stay with her partner and endure his ill-treatment because her deep love for him.
 She warns him that the "only thing that's saving you is the heart of a woman".
 The song has been considered reminiscent of 1990s R&B and incorporates elements of the neo soul approach from her EP Clear 2: Soft Life.